docsforadobe/javascript-tools-guide/4 - User-Interface Tools/drawing-objects.rst

 Drawing objects
 ===============
 ScriptUI allows you to draw directly on controls to customize their appearance.
-You do this by calling methods of the ScriptUIGraphics object in response to the onDraw event (see "Defining behavior with event callbacks and listeners" on page 80).
+You do this by calling methods of the ScriptUIGraphics object in response to the onDraw event (see :ref:`defining-behavior-with-event-callbacks-and-listeners`).
 These methods take as parameters a number of helper objects that encapsulate drawing information, including the following:

 CHAPTER 4: User-Interface Tools